Cost of Planting a Tree

 • Root type (bare-root, root ball, container-grown) – The type of root can affect the price of the tree and how easy it is to install.
 For example, bare-root trees are cheaper but seasonal, whereas root-balled and container-grown trees are heavier and may require more labour.

-• Soil quality and ground conditions – Poor soil conditions may require improvement with compost or soil containers.
-In some cases, you may also need to install drainage systems.
-These can increase the overall costs.
+• Soil quality and ground conditions – Poor soil may need improving with compost or conditioners, and in some cases you may need to install drainage.
+Both can increase the overall cost.

-• Accessibility of the planting area – If the planting area is difficult to access, this can make it harder to transport tools and the tree itself.
-This could require more manual labour or specialist equipment, increasing labour costs.
+• Accessibility of the planting area – If the planting area is difficult to access, it can be harder to transport tools and the tree itself.
+This may require more manual labour or specialist equipment, increasing labour costs.

-• Transport or delivery costs – The cost of delivering the tree from the supplier can vary depending on the size of the tree and the distance away you are from the supplier.
-Larger or semi-mature trees might require specialist transport, which can increase the overall price.
+• Transport or delivery costs – The cost of delivering the tree from the supplier varies depending on its size and how far you are from the supplier.
+Larger or semi-mature trees might need specialist transport, which adds to the price.

-• Labour rates in the area – Labour costs can vary across the UK.
-Those based in and around London can expect to pay more for labour than those based in the North or other parts of the UK.
+• Labour rates in your area – Labour costs vary by region across the UK.
+People based in and around London can expect to pay more than those in the North or other parts of the country.

-Mature trees will need larger planting holes, support systems and more labour, which can increase the price.
-If access to your garden is limited, additional equipment or labour may be needed, further raising the costs.
+Mature trees need larger planting holes, support systems, and more labour, all of which raise the price.
+If access to your garden is limited, additional equipment or labour may be needed, increasing the cost further.

 Types of Trees for Gardens